 11. PartnerCentric – CEO Stephanie Harris

-CEO Harris leads this company’s efforts to innovate performance marketing programs with top-rate support and creativity.
+CEO Harris leads this company’s efforts to innovate performance marketing programs with top-rated support and creativity.
 They’re well-known for their industry experience and marketing talent.

 12. Retail Zipline – CEO/Co-Founder Melissa Wong

 Retail Zipline is a one-stop-shop for communication between retailer stores and their HQs to maximum brand experience.
 CEO Wong is in charge of this retailer-focused solution for top brands.

 13. Packlane – CEO Miriam Brafman

 Packlane is a custom packaging site for brands who want full customization for their products.
 CEO Brafman drives this innovative remote company.